OSVVM/osvvm.github.io/Overview/Osvvm1About.rst

 Each piece can be used separately.
 Hence, you can learn and adopt pieces as you need them.

-Important benefits of OSVVM:

-* Each piece is independent
-    * Add them to your current VHDL testbench incrementally.

-* Verification Framework (aka.
-Structured Testbench Framework) that
-    * Is based on transactions and verification components - just like SystemVerilog and SystemC
-    * Is simple enough to use on small blocks - unlike SystemVerilog
-    * Is powerful enough to use on large, complex FPGAs and ASICs - like SystemVerilog
-    * Is so simple that we don’t need a “Lite” or “Easy” approach - unlike SystemVerilog
-    * Uses transaction calls to write test cases which accelerates their development and simplifies readability.
-    * Defines a pattern and utilities for verification component (VC) development
-    * Defines a pattern and utilities for using VHDL records as an interface to connect testbench components
-    * Defines a common set of Model Independent Transactions (MIT) that can be used for any address bus or streaming interface.
-    * Facilitates reuse between RTL, Core, and System tests by using the same framework and verification components
-    * Makes test cases readable by RTL, verification, software, and system engineers

-* Verification utility library that
-    * Simplifies Self-checking, Error handling, and Message Filtering
-    * Implements Constrained Random, Functional Coverage, Scoreboards, FIFOs, Memory Models
-    * Is simple to use and works like built-in language features

-* Unmatched Test reporting
-    * JUnit XML for use with continuous integration (CI/CD) tools.
-    * HTML Build Summary Report for reporting test suite level information
-    * HTML Test Case Detailed report for each test case.
-    * HTML based Alert, Functional Coverage, and Scoreboard Reports
-    * HTML based test transcript/log files
-    * Find and debug issues faster

-* Verification component library
-    * Free open source verification components for AXI4 Full, AXI4 Lite, AXI Stream, UART, and DPRAM
-    * More in progress

-* One Script to Run Simulators
-    * Same script supports GHDL, Aldec Riviera-PRO and ActiveHDL, Siemens QuestaSim and ModelSim, Synopsys VCS, and Cadence Xcelium

-* Co-simulation
-    * Supports running software (C++) in a hardware simulation environment
-    * Write test cases in C++
-    * Run C++ models such as instruction set simulators

-* Tests and verification components can be written by any VHDL Engineer
-    * While on a project it is good to separate design and verification, our engineering team members should be able to do either.

-* It is free open source
-    * It upgrades an ordinary VHDL license with full featured verification capabilities.

 SynthWorks has been using OSVVM for 25+ years in our training classes and consulting work.